-Philippine President and First Lady Ferdinand and Imelda Marcos were once so popular they were likened to America’s beautiful and charismatic Jackie and JFK.
+Philippines President and First Lady Ferdinand and Imelda Marcos were once likened to America’s beautiful and charismatic Jackie and JFK.
 Some called them “the Kennedys of Asia.”
 But Camelot in the Philippines didn’t last long either, in this case a victim of towering egos and the Manila power couple’s lust for wealth and glory.

 Under the Marcoses, the presidential palace became a breeding ground for deadly political intrigues, a notorious sex scandal, dueling spies, serial lies, and bribery on a scale that tipped the nation’s economy into recession.

-The Marcos journal is an extraordinary piece of history, more than 2,500 pages that document the making of a dictator.
+The Marcos journal is an extraordinary piece of history, about 3,000 pages that document the making of a dictator.
 It was found abandoned amidst crates of official records when Ferdinand and Imelda fled Manila for exile in Hawaii.
 It is handwritten in English on Malacanang Palace stationary, the penmanship usually neat, the prose often Olympian.

 It is filled with lies and disinformation.
-But with veteran Los Angeles Times investigative reporter William C. Rempel as a guide, the diary reveals much more about Ferdinand and Imelda than they ever intended – his paranoid Red-baiting and hypochondria, her superstitions and obsessions, and their shared delusions of grandeur.
+But with an investigative reporter as a guide, the diary reveals much more about Ferdinand and Imelda than they ever intended – his paranoid Red-baiting and hypochondria, her superstitions and obsessions, and their shared delusions of grandeur.

 The Philippines of the mid-1960s and early 1970s was strategically vital to the U.S. war efforts in Vietnam.
-That importance allowed the Marcoses to wring major concessions out of the White House.
+That importance allowed the Marcos regime to wring major concessions out of the White House.
 President Johnson felt blackmailed by Ferdinand.
 President Nixon was confronted by Imelda’s warning that he risked losing the Philippines to communism.
 Against this backdrop, Diary of a Dictator traces the fall of democracy in the former U.S. colony that had once been a showcase of American-style governance.
-In fact, it was the country’s U.S.-like two-term limit on the presidency that drove Ferdinand to seize power once it was clear he could not succeed himself without a military-assisted coup.

-Through the Marcos diary we witness a democratically elected president plotting like a modern-day Machiavelli – secretly manipulating Supreme Court justices, sending agents provocateurs to foment violence he could blame on “the Communists,” drafting a Nixonian enemies list that branded as traitors his most popular political rivals and hiding his true intents even from friends and allies.
+Through the Marcos diary we witness a democratically elected president plotting like a modern-day Machiavelli – secretly manipulating Supreme Court justices, sending agents provocateurs to foment violence he could blame on “the Communists,” drafting a Nixonian enemies list that branded as traitors his most popular political rivals and hiding his true intentions from even his closest friends and allies..